ckosmic/ScoreSaberWidget/README.md

 # ScoreSaberWidget
-Score Saber Scriptable widget for iOS that shows a selected player's stats
+ScoreSaber Scriptable widget for iOS that shows a selected player's stats

 To change the player being observed:
 - Copy their user ID from their ScoreSaber URL (the string of numbers in the URL)